KallDrexx/dntc/README.md

 Methods, fields, and types annotated with `[IgnoreInHeader]` will only be declared in a source file and not exist in a header file.

+## DebugInfo

+C #Line directives are added to the transpiled code so that the original C# source can be debugged.
+This can be controlled via the manifest using the property  "DebugInfoMode".

+This will compress the C statements for each line of C# onto a single line.

+The default setting (if unspecified) is: "CLineSourceMaps".
+This generates standard C #Line directives.

+Alternative options are:
+LineNumberComments - this will generate a comment that custom tooling can deal with in the format
+// filename [StartLine:StartColumn] -[EndLine:EndColumn]

+None - turns this feature off, the transpiled C would become the debug source which is helpful for debugging the generated code.

 # Samples

 ## Octahedron